-VI.E.3.e)

-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
-(Core)

-VI.F.
-Clinical Experience and Education

-Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide residents with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
+2050 VI.E.3.d) Programs and clinical sites must maintain and communicate 2051 schedules of attending physicians and residents currently responsible for care.
+(Core) 2052 2053 Each program must ensure continuity of patient care.
+2054 VI.E.3.e) consistent with the program's policies and procedures 2055 referenced in VI.C.2-VI.C.2.b), in the event that a resident may 2056 be unable to perform their patient care responsibilities due to 2057 excessive fatigue or illness, or family emergency.
+(Core) 2058 2059 VI.F.
+2060 Clinical Experience and Education 2061 2062 Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide residents with 2063 2064 educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.